learn-co-curriculum/hs-teenager.js/README.md

 # Teenager

-Write a function called `isTeenager` that takes in a number argument called `age` and returns `true` or `false` if this person is a teenager
+Modify the  function called `isTeenager` in `lib/hs-teenager.js` so that it takes in a number argument called `age` and returns `true` or `false` if this person is a teenager.

 To run the specs follow these commands:
 ```shell